aquariumbio/aquarium/doc/KrillWorkflowAPITutorial.md

 ## Prerequisites
  - Be familiar with selecting and launching workflows with the workflow GUI.
- - Have a text editor and at least cursory Ruby knowledge.
+ - Have a [text editor][text editor] and at least cursory Ruby knowledge.
- - Be able to read English.
  - Be always using Chrome.

 ## Starting a New Workflow